Rates & Insurance

 Level 3: Licensed Psychologist: $200

-Level 4: Licensed Therapist with Doctoral Degree: $150
+Level 4: Licensed Therapist with Doctoral Degree (or) Licensed Therapist w/ Completed Specialized Training(s): $150

-Level 5: Licensed Therapist with 5+ Years of Experience and Specialized Training: $140
+Level 5: Licensed Therapist with 5+ Years of Experience and Currently Completing Specialized Training: $140

-Level 6: LPC/LCSW or Master’s Level Therapist with Specialized Training: $130
+Level 6: LCSW/LPC (or) Master’s Level with Therapeutic Specialization: $130

 If you are utilizing insurance, these fees will be submitted to your insurance, and once processed, you may owe your standard deductible contribution, co-pay, or co-insurance.
 We encourage all clients to contact their insurance to confirm their specific plan coverage.